General admission for children 17 years and under is always free

-Adam Pendleton came to the Gardner Museum in the fall of 2008 when the academic fervor of the city was in full swing.
-He attended lectures and events in Boston and Cambridge and at the Gardner, and immersed himself in the collection, in particular the contents of the covered cases throughout the galleries.
+Working predominantly in black-and-white, Adam Pendleton’s works recontextualize theories of abstraction, Blackness, and the avant-garde by creating a new visual language of cultural encounter.
+He uses letters, words, drips, splatters, sprays, and collected images as primary materials.
+Adam Pendleton came to the Museum in the fall of 2008 when the academic fervor of the city was in full swing.
+He attended lectures and events in Boston and Cambridge and at the Gardner and immersed himself in the collection, in particular the contents of the covered cases throughout the galleries.
 Pendleton also used his time to begin a new body of work, System of Display, which has featured prominently in his exhibitions since.

-Pendleton works in multiple media, including silkscreen, installation, performance, sculpture, and text.
-He adopts existing imagery and text, drawing on a wide range of cultural and political references, as a means to free them from their existing frameworks.
-One of the works created for System of Display incorporates the pattern of a silk furnishing fabric Isabella Stewart Gardner originally used to cover the Yellow Room walls.
-Adam Pendleton was the second artist invited to create a work for the Gardner’s public art space on the façade of the New Wing.
-Untitled: (Fang Man from the Upper Ivindo Area, Northern Gabon, 1905-6/ Furnishing Fabric, French or Italian, 1725-50 featured an early 20th century photographic portrait of an African man set against an 18th century European silk damask from the Gardner’s collection.
-The resulting piece, with its dramatic size and placement, combined works representing different historical periods.
+The construction of a New Wing, designed by Renzo Piano and opened to the public in 2012, provided an opportunity for the Museum to dedicate a space to rotating, commissioned, site-specific works on Evans Way.
+The Anne H. Fitzpatrick Façade extends the Museum’s gallery space beyond its interior walls, providing a space for public art in service to the City of Boston.
+Adam Pendleton was the second artist invited to create a work for the Gardner’s façade.
+Untitled: (Fang Man from the Upper Ivindo Area, Northern Gabon, 1905-6/ Furnishing Fabric, French or Italian, 1725-50, featured an early 20th century photographic portrait of an African man set against an 18th century European silk damask from the Gardner’s collection.
+The artwork, with its dramatic size and placement, combined and transformed works representing different historical periods.

 Adam Pendleton’s (b.
-1984 USA) work has been exhibited nationally and internationally, notably at the Walker Museum of Contemporary Art, Chicago; the Contemporary Arts Museum, Houston; the Whitney Museum of American Art, New York; the Studio Museum, New York; the Deutsche Guggenheim, Berlin; and the Tate Liverpool.
-Biennials and exhibitions include Gwangju Biennale, South Korea, Greater New York, MoMA/PS1, Long Island City, New York; The Generational: Younger Than Jesus, New Museum, New York; Performa 07, New York; Manifesta 7, Trentino-South Tyrol, Italy; Object, The Undeniable Success of Operations, Stedelijk Museum, Amsterdam; Hey Hey Glossolalia, Creative Time, New York; Manifesto Marathon at The Serpentine Gallery, London; The Future as Disruption, The Kitchen, New York; Talk Show, ICA, London; Sympathy for the Devil: Art and Rock n' Roll since 1967, Museum of Contemporary Art Chicago, Chicago; After 1968: Contemporary Artists and the Civil Rights Legacy, High Museum, Atlanta; and ELTDK Amsterdama three-part exhibition organized by Kunstverein and de Appel, Amsterdam in 2009.
+1984 USA) work has been exhibited nationally and internationally, notably at the Contemporary Art Center, New Orleans; the Walker Museum of Contemporary Art, Chicago; the Contemporary Arts Museum, Houston; the Whitney Museum of American Art, New York; the Studio Museum, New York; the Deutsche Guggenheim, Berlin; and the Tate Liverpool.
+Biennials and exhibitions include Whitney, New York; Gwangju Biennale, South Korea, Greater New York, MoMA/PS1, Long Island City, New York; The Generational: Younger Than Jesus, New Museum, New York; Performa 07, New York; Manifesta 7, Trentino-South Tyrol, Italy; Object, The Undeniable Success of Operations, Stedelijk Museum, Amsterdam; Hey Hey Glossolalia, Creative Time, New York; Manifesto Marathon at The Serpentine Gallery, London; The Future as Disruption, The Kitchen, New York; Talk Show, ICA, London; Sympathy for the Devil: Art and Rock n' Roll since 1967, Museum of Contemporary Art Chicago, Chicago; After 1968: Contemporary Artists and the Civil Rights Legacy, High Museum, Atlanta; and ELTDK Amsterdama three-part exhibition organized by Kunstverein and de Appel, Amsterdam in 2009.